Dreamlinerm/Netflix-Prime-Auto-Skip/README.md

 ## Settings

-Configure what is skipped in the settings Page.
+You can customize which features are enabled in the Settings.

 Import and Export all Settings.

 See Statistics.
 All statistics and settings are not shared but are synchronized with your browser account.

 # Implemented Feature Overview